omerMorag/omerMorag/README.md

 Hey there 👋,

  <p>
- ■ Hey I’m Omer, Computer Science Graduate at The Academic College of Tel-Aviv, Yaffo.
+ ■ I’m Omer, Computer Science Graduate at The Academic College of Tel-Aviv, Yaffo.
 </p>

  <p>